shadowga/website/_docs/1/b-legislation.md

  * **Don't harm the server.** Refrain from deliberately lagging or crashing the server.
 While we have plugins to prevent downtime, massive edits should only be performed with the permission of an administrator.
 Exploiting said plugins is forbidden.

    Lag machines will be removed and don't corrupt the game by using exploits such as chests and other various blocks.
-Flooding the chat with messages using text, commands, or hacks isn't allowed; spambots will be banned.
+Flooding the chat with messages using text, commands, or hacks aren't allowed; spambots will be banned.
 Advertising isn't allowed in the main chat.

  * **Don't harm others.** Respect the wishes of other people and their privacy without circumstance.
 If you think you're annoying someone, it's best to stay away from them and respect their intent.
 Destroying the builds of others, called griefing, isn't allowed.

    Administrators are capable of rolling back any grief using a block logging tool.
-Avoid derogatory remarks—comments that are potentially sexist, racist, or intented to offend.
+Avoid derogatory remarks—comments that are potentially sexist, racist, or intended to offend.
 Don't use hacks or exploits that can annoy others, such as potions or mobs.

  * **Don't be malicious.** Hacked clients are allowed, but they can't be harmful.
 Using hacks to unfairly fight, compete, or break other rules isn't allowed.
 Don't refer to malicious, pornographic, or hateful content in chat; and don't solicit illegality.